Bocz3k/plz/README.md

 Plz is an alias manager to help you manage your games.

 ## Installation
+### As EXE
 Download the [latest release](https://github.com/Bocz3k/plz/releases/latest).
 Extract it and run `plz.exe` from your shell
 ```
 ./plz random
 ```
 or add it to PATH and use it from anywhere.
+### As Python script
+Download the source code and run it as you would...
+TODO: add more info

 ## Usage
 ```python